moveit/moveit2_tutorials/doc/examples/chomp_planner/chomp_planner_tutorial.rst

 Prerequisites
 --------------
 #.
-On ROS Melodic you do not need to build MoveIt from source, but for older versions of MoveIt you do (see previous tutorial versions).
-#.
-To use CHOMP with your robot you must already have a MoveIt configuration package for your robot already.
+To use CHOMP with your robot you must have a MoveIt configuration package for your robot.
 For example, if you have a Panda robot, it's called ``panda_moveit_config``.
 This is typically configured using the :doc:`MoveIt Setup Assistant </doc/examples/setup_assistant/setup_assistant_tutorial>`.

 Using CHOMP with Your Robot
 ---------------------------
-**Note:** if you are following this demo using the ``panda_moveit_config`` from the `ros-planning/panda_moveit_config <https://github.com/ros-planning/panda_moveit_config>`_ repository, these steps are already done for you and you can skip this section.
+**Note:** if you are following this demo using the ``panda_moveit_config`` from the `ros-planning/moveit_resources <https://github.com/ros-planning/moveit_resources/tree/ros2>`_ repository, these steps are already done for you and you can skip this section.

 #.
 Simply download :panda_codedir:`chomp_planning_pipeline.launch.xml<launch/chomp_planning_pipeline.launch.xml>` file into the launch directory of your MoveIt config package.
 In our case, we will save this file in the ``panda_moveit_config/launch`` directory.
 #.
 Adjust the line ``<rosparam command="load" file="$(find panda_moveit_config)/config/chomp_planning.yaml" />`` to ``<rosparam command="load" file="$(find <robot_moveit_config>)/config/chomp_planning.yaml" />`` replacing ``<robot_moveit_config>`` with the name of your MoveIt configuration package.